solidity-docs/.github/README.md

 # Solidity Documentation Translation Guide

-Hello und welcome to the [Solidity documentation](http://docs.soliditylang.org/) translations GitHub organization!
+Hello and welcome to the [Solidity documentation](http://docs.soliditylang.org/) translations GitHub organization!
 Great to have you here. 😊

 In this org, we coordinate all community-driven translation efforts.